caixingyang1228/dvia-2019/1.mapping-time/process/README.md

-## Process
+## Three examples

-Description of the contents of this folder and the logic of your data → retinal variables mapping.
+Thinking about the relationship between time and the universe.